About our Support Group–Virtual Meetings during Covid-19.

 Metastatic (Stage IV) Breast Cancer Support Group in Northeastern Massachusetts.

 We welcome you to join our patient support group in Wilmington, MA.
 Since 2010, Hope & Friendship has offered a warm, caring and confidential support group for those who are facing a diagnosis of Stage IV Metastatic Breast Cancer.
 Feel at home in our casual environment with music, candles and comforting cups of tea.
 You can share your story or simply listen to others – you are not alone!

 Our meetings offer a variety of activities and conversation topics.
 We practice relaxation techniques and share resources from the foundation’s growing library of books, DVDs and other media.
 We learn how to integrate exercise and healthier eating into our treatment and follow-up care, and we explore the role of spirituality in illness.
 Sometimes, there are guest leaders like art and music therapists, meditation guides and gentle yoga practitioners.

-- new friendships and opportunities to relax, laugh, cry and play in a safe and supportive environment; and
+- New friendships and opportunities to relax, laugh, cry and play in a safe and supportive environment

 The group is FREE and ALL are welcome.